How the Group Works

 Rule Breaking

-If you break the rules, we will remove your submission from Dropbox and send you an email explaining why.
+If you break the rules, we will remove your submission from #subs and send you a direct message explaining why.
 If you continue to break the rules, we will ask you to find a more suitable writers’ group.

 You can also read some legal stuff about the group (privacy policy, etc.) here